naasking/CIL/README.md

  * address instructions, ie. ldarga, ldelema, ldflda, ldloca, ldobj, localloc, refanyval, cpblk, cpobj, initblk, initobj, stind, etc.
  * branching and exception handling instructions: temporary limitation until I fill this out.

+Please do let me know if you find some mistaken in the translation or some undocumented limitation.

 # Future Work

 I plan to implement a few more CIL translations: